ebony72/sqgm/README.md

 # SQGM: Optimising Quantum Circuit Depth in Qubit Mapping

-This repository provides the source code and reproducible experiments presented in Li et al.'s *Single-Qubit Gates Matter for Optimising Quantum Circuit Depth in Qubit Mapping*.
+This repository provides the source code and reproducible experiments presented in *Single-Qubit Gates Matter for Optimising Quantum Circuit Depth in Qubit Mapping* by Sanjiang Li, Ky Dan Nguyen, Zachary Clare, and Yuan Feng, which was accepted to ICCAD '23.

+For enquiries, contact mrlisj@gmail.com (Sanjiang Li) or dan.kynguyen2@outlook.com (Ky Dan Nguyen).

 ## Motivation